Review: Mildlife

 Web Designer, Editor, Film Reviewer

-He is currently seeking a new opportunity to apply his experience in digital strategy, system design, business analysis, leadership, and data analytics to build and operate resilient digital systems.
+He is seeking a new opportunity to apply his expertise in digital strategy, systems design, business analysis, leadership, and data analytics to deliver resilient, user-focused digital solutions.

 Follow Jith on letterboxd.
 More at jithpaul.com